robots-from-jupyter/robotkernel/src/jupyterlab_robotmode/README.md

 ### 2.0.0 (xxxx-xx-xx)

-- Replaced with compatible implementation from https://github.com/gtri/irobotframework
+- Rebase the implementation on top of jupyterlab-robotframework from https://github.com/gtri/irobotframework

 ### 1.1.1 (2018-01-11)